petercunha/react-bootstrap-webpack-Boilerplate/README.md

 - File
 - Styles: LESS, CSS
 - Imports (shimming modules)
-- Babel for React and EcmaScript6
+- Babel for React and ES6

 ## Installing
-Simply run the following commands
+Don't worry about the nightmare of setting up a React project with all these components!
+Simply run these three lines and start developing your awesome app.
 ```
 git clone https://github.com/petercunha/react-bootstrap-webpack-Boilerplate.git
+cd react-bootstrap-webpack-Boilerplate/
 npm install
 ```